 She turned a sassy Brooklyn showgirl into a beloved franchise, proving her star power across film, radio, and television for decades.

-Born Harriette Lake in 1909, Ann Sothern crafted a persona of sparkling wit and resilient charm that made her a fixture of American entertainment.
-Her early career was a grind of bit parts and Broadway chorus lines, but her big break came in 1939 when MGM cast her as Maisie, a sharp-tongued but golden-hearted showgirl.
-The character’s immense popularity spawned a ten-film series and a radio show, cementing Sothern as a leading lady who could carry a property.
-Never confined to one medium, she later found television success with sitcoms like 'Private Secretary' and 'The Ann Sothern Show,' earning Emmy nominations and demonstrating her deft comedic timing.
-Her later years included a poignant, Oscar-nominated turn in 'The Whales of August,' a testament to her enduring talent.
-Sothern’s career was a masterclass in adaptability, navigating Hollywood’s shifts from the studio system to the TV age with consistent grace and audience appeal.
+Ann Sothern played Maisie, a sharp-tongued but golden-hearted showgirl, in a ten-film series starting in 1939.
+Born Harriette Lake in 1909, she crafted a persona of sparkling wit and resilient charm.
+Her early career was a grind of bit parts and Broadway chorus lines.
+The Maisie character's popularity spawned a radio show and made her a leading lady.
+She later found television success with sitcoms like 'Private Secretary' and 'The Ann Sothern Show,' earning Emmy nominations.
+Her later years included a poignant, Oscar-nominated turn in 'The Whales of August.'
+Sothern navigated Hollywood's shifts from the studio system to the TV age with consistent grace and audience appeal.

 1901–1927